299: No Such Thing As A Conscientious Brunette

 Okay, first of all, the moon is not bigger than all those stars.

-But I've taken your point.
+But I take your point.
+Definitely right.

 I can only assume it's a bit more complicated than that.
+I don't know.

 What were they doing with the sexton?
+Do they have an abacus on board?

 I think they got trained with star charts.
+Amazing.

+Just in case.
 Yeah, just in case.

 Handy.

-Another thing, someone I think we should mention was Dick Gordon, always the third person on the moon voyages is forgotten, the guy who's up there in the command module, hovering above the moon or circling the moon when they're down on the moon in the lunar module.
+The guy who's up there in the command module, hovering above the moon or circling the moon, when they're down on the moon in the lunar module.

-So Dick Gordon's up there, and I think it was quite quite a long walk time they were out there.
+So Dick Gordon's up there, and I think it was quite a long walk time they were out there.
+I think it was in the like 36 hours or something they were down there.

-They did two spacewalks, about eight hours of spacewalking, and then it is very dusty, and they got covered in kind of black dust.
+And then it is very dusty, and they got covered in kind of black dust.

+So by the time they were returning to the command module, they were dirty.
 And so they went back up to see Dick and be like, hey, look what we've done.

-And they went back up in the lunar module and they latched onto the command module that he was flying.
+And they went back up in the lunar module and they latched on to the command module that he was flying.

 And Dick pulls the hatch down, takes one look at them, and says, You're not coming in here like that.